 - A median of 44.8% of middle and high schools offer a salad bar for students across 48 states and D.C., according to the CDC.

 - American students receive fewer than 8 hours of required nutrition education every school year, according to the CDC.
+For reference, 40 to 50 hours of education are needed to affect behavior change.

 - U.S. Department of Agriculture: "2020 - 2025 Dietary Guidelines for Americans"